-WRI in partnership with 50 organizations launched Global Forest Watch’s (GFW) in February 2014.
+WRI in partnership with 50 organizations launched Global Forest Watch (GFW) in February 2014.
 The online platform uses satellite and other data to track forest cover change in near-real time.
-The tool has catalyzed a dramatic increase in action against unsustainable and illegal forest practices, and governments and businesses are using GFW to improve forest management transparency and accountability.
+It has catalyzed a dramatic increase in action against unsustainable and illegal forest practices, and governments and businesses are using GFW to improve forest management transparency and accountability.

 The world lost nearly 13 million hectares of forest—an area roughly the size of England—every year between 2000 and 2010.
 Agriculture and logging were largely responsible, which in turn led to higher greenhouse gas emissions, regional haze, water pollution and a decline in biodiversity.
 The lack of timely, reliable data on what is happening in forests, where degradation is occurring, and who is responsible makes it difficult to prevent further deforestation.

 In 2011, WRI began building a network that’s grown to 50 organizations to create a publicly accessible, user-friendly, online tool to provide accurate, up-to-date data on the status of the world’s forests.